 Yacht racing requires a countdown period before the start of a race to help keep the boats as fairly placed as possible.
 Before the start of a sailboat race, there are two guns, the first gun signals that the race will start in either five or 10 minutes (depending on the type of race sailed).

-This Memosail comes with the strap pictured, NATO strap, Pelican travel case, and springbar tool.
+This Memosail comes with its original Memosail-signed strap, NATO strap, Pelican travel case, and springbar tool.

 1970's Memosail Regatta Valjoux Manual Chronograph

-MOVEMENT: Original Swiss-manufactured 17-jewel Valjoux 7737 (a modified 7733, which allows the chrono wheel to do a half turn at 30 seconds).
+MOVEMENT: Swiss-manufactured 17-jewel Valjoux 7737 (a modified 7733, which allows the chrono wheel to do a half turn at 30 seconds).